What Causes Migraines?

 Ocular Migraines (also called retinal migraines)

-Ocular or retinal migraine is a rare type of condition characterized by sudden changes in vision that only affects one eye.
+Ocular or retinal migraine is a rare condition characterized by sudden changes in vision that only affects one eye.
 Usually, these symptoms occur before the headache happens.
-Proper diagnosis of retinal migraine is critical, as a vision problem that affects one eye can be a symptom of a condition that's more serious, such as stroke or a detached retina.
-Once you're diagnosed with ocular or retinal migraines, managing the condition usually focuses on identifying and avoiding triggers, preventing episodes with lifestyle changes, and some of the same prophylactic medications used to prevent migraine headaches.
+Proper diagnosis of retinal migraine is critical, as a vision problem that affects one eye can be a symptom of a more serious condition, such as stroke or a detached retina.
+Once diagnosed with ocular or retinal migraines, managing the condition usually focuses on identifying and avoiding triggers, preventing episodes with lifestyle changes, and some of the same prophylactic medications used to prevent migraine headaches.

 In addition to the blind spot, other migraine symptoms may include:

 A blind spot that slowly expands across your field of vision

 A colorful light ring that is zigzag or wavy and surrounds a central blind spot

 A headache that feels worse when moving